Did you find this information helpful?

 It is unknown whether Geftinat 250mg Tablet can be used for patients with liver disorders.
 Inform your physician if you have any liver problems before starting treatment.

 It is unknown whether consuming alcohol interacts with the Geftinat 250mg Tablet.
 Please consult your doctor for more advice.
-Consuming alcohol may affect the effectiveness of gefitinib.
-Stop consuming alcohol if you are taking this medicine.

 It is unsafe to drive vehicles or operate heavy machinery after taking the Geftinat 250mg Tablet because it contains a small amount of alcohol which may cause dizziness and impair your concentration.